 Seminole County’s award-winning recreational trail system is a Central Florida best kept secret with more than 60 miles of paved and natural trails.
 Whatever adventure you choose, it’s free to journey through the trails of Central Florida.
 Explore Central Florida’s trails:

-We might be in the middle of Florida, but the beach is still only a 45-minute drive away.
+We might be in the middle of state, but some of the best beaches in Florida are just a day trip away.
 Pack the car with toys, an umbrella and a cooler of snacks for a day trip to Cocoa or New Smyrna Beach.

 Central Florida is home to many beautiful parks and recreational facilities.
 One of the easiest ways to find parks closet to you is to log on to Yelp to explore your options and read reviews.
 You can also search on Seminole or Orange counties’ websites.